bbatsov/metaredux/_posts/2021-10-28-projectile-turns-10.md

 * Projectile spawned an ecosystem of over 20 plugins (e.g. `helm-projectile`, `projectile-rails`, `consult-projectile`).
 * The main package reached over 2 million download on MELPA!
 * I learned a lot about how to run a open-source project, while running into every possible problem that one can imagine.
 * I rejected an opportunity to submit Projectile to GNU ELPA and potentially to Emacs itself early on.
-Long story short - I value a lower bar to contribution for my projects than a wide reach.
+Long story short - I value a low bar to contribution for my projects more than a wide reach.
 Call me an idealist.[^3]
 * I got inspired to work on many other open-source projects.

 I'm reasonably sure that without Projectile, I would have never created my latter and better known open-source projects RuboCop and CIDER.